mofumir/FIMP/readme.md

 ## Licensing

 The content of this project itself is licensed under MIT.

-This extension includes [math.js](https://github.com/josdejong/mathjs) that is distributed in the Apache License V2.0 This extension also includes [browser-polyfill](https://github.com/mozilla/webextension-polyfill) which is licensed under Mozilla Public License
+This extension includes [math.js](https://github.com/josdejong/mathjs) that is distributed in the Apache License V2.0.
+This extension also includes [browser-polyfill](https://github.com/mozilla/webextension-polyfill) which is licensed under Mozilla Public License.